-The disks are 130 mm (5.1 inch) diameter aluminum substrate with a sputtered thin-film surface.
-The disks are mounted on the spindle assembly in stacks of seven (C3007), nine (C3009), or ten (C3010) disks.
-Data is stored on both surfaces of all disks except for the bottom surface of the bottom disk which is reserved for servo information.
+The disks are 3.5-inch (95 mm) diameter aluminum substrates with sputtered thin-film surfaces.
+There are seven disks mounted on the spindle assembly.
+Data is stored on both surfaces of all disks except for the bottom surface of the middle disk which is reserved for servo information.